KTH/devops-course/contributions/presentation/week2/annnik-carllei/README.md

 Carl Leijonberg (carllei@kth.se)
 Github username: carllei

+## Topic "Third Party Software Dependency Management"
+During the presentation we will talk about the importance of managing third party software dependencies.
+We will highlight issues such management of a large number of software dependencies and  how vulnerabilities in third party software can affect your software.
+We will also discuss tools that can be used to automatically identify security issues in software dependencies.

 ## Agenda
- - 📖  Introduction (What is it?)
+ - 📖  Introduction (issues with third party software dependencies)
- - ❓  Motivation (Why do we need to secure CI/CD Pipelines?)
- - 🛡 Secure CI/ CD Pipelines (+ some tools)
- - 🛠️  Even more tools
- - 🔑  Best Practices
+ - 🛡  Dependency-check  with OWASP
  - 📝  Reflecion + Take home message + engagement

-## Topic "Secure CI/ CD Pipelines: tools and best practices"
-Security should be integrated throughout the entire DevOps lifecycle and it is important to improve security of CI/CD Pinpelines without hampering speed, agility, and other essentials of DevOps.

-During the presentation we will introduce the secure CI/CD Pipelines and DevSecOps concept and talk about its importance throughout stages of the lifecycle.
-Then we will outline best practices, explain how security can be integrated into CI/CD Pipeline and introduce tools that can help you with it.

 ## Presentation Slides